This website has been updated on 24 June 2020 at 13.30 (whole page)

 - Follow hygiene instructions for conducting essential work on site (including labs and common spaces)

-The University premises are locked during the period of exceptional situation but remain available to staff, and normal access rights will apply.
-No visitors from outside the University of Helsinki are allowed (this includes family members of staff).
-If you need to let in e.g. repair personnel, please contact hilife-covid-team(-at-)helsinki.fi first.
+- The University premises are locked during the period of exceptional circumstances but remain available to staff, and normal access rights will apply.
+No visitors from outside the University of Helsinki are allowed (this includes family members of staff) without a permission of the Unit Director.
+If you need to let in e.g. repair personnel, please contact your Operative Unit Director first (BI, FIMM, NC or LAC).

 External competed research funding